sonvoque/pycom-documentation/chapter/firmwareapi/pycom/machine/RMT.md

 in ``data`` will have have an equal length as set by ``duration``.
 If ``data`` and ``duration`` are provided as tuples, they must be of the same number of elements, with each pulse lasting its matching duration.

+`wait_tx_done` :

+`False`: Allows the function to send asynchronosly without waiting for the transmission to be done.

+`True`: will wait for transmission to be done

 ### Constants